 Ever since men began to wear overalls for labor work like farming, mining, railroading and machinery jobs, women quickly followed.
 Overalls were much more comfortable to work in, stay held up, and provided more areas for large pockets.
 However, overalls were not readily designed for women.
 They were a unisex item, although most stores sold them in the men’s section.
 Women had to make do with men’s overalls and with the stigma that ladies shouldn’t work laborious jobs.

 This all changed with the first World War.
 Women were called to replace men at home, on the farm, in factories, and at other local occupations.
 The more laborious the job, the more women had to turn to men’s work clothes for their needs.

-Notice the different styles of overalls in in the 1918 catalog above.
+Notice the different styles of overalls in in the 1918-1919 catalogs.
 There was the one piece coverall and a sleeveless jumpsuit with two straps that crossed in the back.

 1920s Vintage Overalls